johnphenry/jl/README.md

 # jl_rand(lo,hi)
 jl_rand is a macro that supports random number generation for both floats and integer types.
 The random value will contain any possible number between lo and hi.

+# Coming Soon
+Abstractions over common texture-loading operations.
+Abstractions over sound-loading and sound-playing operations.
+OpenGL context creation support with a single function call.
+Abstractions over network.
+An interface for the go programming language.
+An interface for the C++ programming language with destructors.